alakob/ai_code_converter/README.md

 ## Overview

-AI Code Converter is a Python application that leverages various AI models to translate code between programming languages while maintaining functionality and idiomatic patterns.
+CodeXchangeAI  is a Python application that leverages various AI models to translate code between programming languages while maintaining functionality and idiomatic patterns.

 ### Key Features